-This course surveys Western Civilization from the Renaissance to the present.
-Through the use of primary and secondary materials, the course explores the political, economic, social, intellectual, and cultural history of the West to examine the achievements of modern Western Civilization, including its impact throughout the world.
+This course will focus on western civilization from the Renaissance to the present.
+Through the use of primary and secondary materials, the course explores the political, social, economic, intellectual, and cultural history of the West to examine the achievements of modern Western Civilization, and their impact throughout the world.
 Course topics include the Age of Exploration, the Reformation, Absolutism, the Enlightenment, the French Revolution and Napoleon, the Industrial Revolution, Imperialism, World War I, World War II, the Cold War, and the European Union.

 Student Learning Outcomes (SLOs)

 Upon completion of this course, the student will be able to:

 - Identify the significant political, socioeconomic, and cultural developments in modern Western Civilization.